clnsmth/soso/docs/source/dev/design.rst

 Strategies
 ^^^^^^^^^^

-`test_[standard].py`: Requires only creating a strategy instance, essentially a metadata record read into the strategy module and run through each method in the strategy, except for skipped tests (see below).
+`test_[standard].py`: Requires only creating a strategy instance, essentially a metadata record read into the strategy module, and running through each method in the strategy, except for skipped tests (see below).
+To test negative cases, an empty metadata record is used.
+This helps ensure that the module correctly handles scenarios where the metadata record lacks content.

 **Property Values**